This has nothing to do with Ancient Druids or my own Practice (Druidobessus Galation)

 - Facing south across the altar saying.

-- Walk-in a circle around the outer edge of the circle, you can move your arm in a slow sweeping or side to side motion to help widen or spread the smoke.
+- Walk-in a circle around the circle’s outer edge; you can move your arm in a slow sweeping or side to side motion to help widen or spread the smoke.

 - Visualizing that the smoke is purifying and blessing everything in the grove.